Spatial Disorientation in Flying: Understanding Causes, Types, and Prevention

 Captain Judy Rice

 Captain Judy Rice found the ICAO International Flight Plan form beneficial during her world flight.
-Captain Judy’s Corner: Once Upon a Time… Filing a Flight Plan This fairy tale began long before the FAA announcement for change to the form used by United States pilots when filing a flight plan.
+This fairy tale began long before the FAA announcement for change to the form used by United States pilots when filing a flight plan.
 The purpose of a flight plan might be compared to going on a long drive to visit a relative.
 You let your relative know the overall anticipated travel arrangements, and you include approximate time of arrival.
 An overdue arrival would likely cause concern, and your relative will likely call you to make sure you’re alright.
-A flight plan is much like having your relative on the other end of your … Read more
+A flight plan is much like having your relative on the other end of your destination.
+What is the history of filing a flight plan?
+Long … Read more

-Density Altitude
+Chart of Density Altitude

-Aviation Movies
+Aviation Movies and Flims

-Aviation Films: Can Watching Movies Help You Learn to Fly?
 Wouldn’t it be great if you could sit down and watch a long list of entertaining aviation movies starring your favorite actors, and, as a bonus, you would learn how to fly?
 Well, we can’t say that will happen, but if you’re a flight student who is learning English, you just might want to check out this list of aviation movies.
 Although the movies were not made to teach you how to fly, they can definitely help you improve your English listening and comprehension skills, especially if you watch the film in English with English captions.
-(That way, you can hear a word and see it on the screen, which … Read more
+(That way, you can hear a word and see it on the screen, which can be a great help in building your English comprehension.) … Read more

 Favorite Aviation Books